“What whisky will not cure, there is no cure for” – Irish proverb

 Their daily Johnnie Walker Journey of Flavour includes whisky drinks that are personalised to your preferences.
 This experience is an excellent option for groups with members who don’t enjoy pure whisky, as they can try cocktails instead of drams and the tour itself is quite a spectacle.

-As well as tours, they offer events such as ‘Funk, Jazz & Soul Sundays’.
+In addition to tours, they offer events such as ‘Funk, Jazz & Soul Sundays’.
 Tickets for this event include live music and a two-course lunch paired with drinks.
 It is always worth checking their website to see what exciting events they have planned next.

 If you would prefer a more sedentary whisky experience, this Whisky and Folklore Tour provides a fun, aural journey through Scotland’s distilling history.